- Practical Experience

 Detailed steps for completing and submitting the Practical Experience Approval Form for approval are:

-- Early each semester the Faculty will identify those students who have become eligible to undertake the practical experience (i.e. have completed at least 18cp of level 3000 or higher engineering units) and add these students to the “BEng – Engineering Practice” Blackboard site.
+- All first year students undertaking an undergraduate degree and MPE will be enrolled into the “BEng – Engineering Practice”.
 You should select this site and then submit your completed form (as a PDF) to the relevant assignment on the site.
-You will be able to monitor the site to see when the form has been approved.
+You will be able to monitor the site to see when the form has been approved

 3. Completing the practical experience